One of the top most well-loved international cuisines in America is Thai food.

 And while some may serve more traditional meals and others may have a more creative approach, they all have supremely flavorful Thai dishes.

-Nicky’s Thai Kitchen has three separate locations in Pittsburgh, but I go to the one on Penn Ave in the Downtown area.
+Nicky’s Thai Kitchen has three separate locations in Pittsburgh, but go to the one on Penn Ave in the Downtown area.

-I love Nicky’s because it is a bright, cozy, and traditionally decorated Thai restaurant that makes the experience of eating Thai food all the more enjoyable.
+You’ll love Nicky’s because it is a bright, cozy, and traditionally decorated Thai restaurant that makes the experience of eating Thai food all the more enjoyable.

 It’s best known and loved for crab rangoon, which is stuffed with the most delicious, creamy filling you can imagine.

-But I also enjoy their pineapple curry, green curry, steamed dumplings, and tom yam soup.
+Also try their pineapple curry, green curry, steamed dumplings, and tom yam soup.

-It’s also nice that they serve Thai cocktails with more interesting flavor profiles than your average bar.
+They serve Thai cocktails with more interesting flavor profiles than your average bar.

 5901 Bryant St, Pittsburgh, PA 15206